HW-PlayersPatch/Development/Props/Change List.md

 ### Kushan and Taiidan
+- Note, most hw1 changes are to be closer to hw1c, while balancing vs hw2 races.
-- Balanced dock repair times for fighters and corvettes (Fighters repair 6% slower and corvettes repair 60% faster to balance vs hw2)
+- Balanced dock repair times for corvettes (now repair 4.5 times faster to balance vs hw2)
+- Accuracy reduction abilities are now painted orange in the tactical overlay

 #### Resource Collectors
-- Build Time 50->45 -10%
+- b9:?
+Build Time 50->45sec -10%
 - Health 6000->5000 -17% (to balance vs hw2, Hiigaran/Vaygr went from 5000->4000)
-- Speed 110->206 +87% (relatively closer to hw1c)
+- b9:?
+Speed 110->206 +87% (closer to hw1c)
-- Resource capacity 500->300ru -40% (Harvesting has been adjusted for the speed change.
+- b9:?
+Resource capacity 500->300 -40% (Harvesting has been adjusted for the speed change.
 Harvesting for all four races is within 1% of each other.)
 	- Minor: Harvesting is also now better balanced on maps with different RU layouts.
 - Kamakazi damage 80%->60% -25% (to prevent instantly killing other collectors)

 #### Resource Controller
 - Effective Health 27500->30000 +9% (Base Health 25k->30k +20%, ArmourDamage 0.9->1 +11%)
-- Speed 100->165 +65%
+- Speed 100->165 +65% (closer to hw1c)
 - Rotation Speed +100%

 #### Scouts